 I get so many questions about the right type of fabric to use for punch needle embroidery — and I completely understand the confusion about this topic.

-The type of fabric that you see most people recommend is called Monk’s cloth.
-Monk’s cloth is my favorite type of foundation or backing fabric for punch needle, and it’s what I recommend to beginners.
+Monk’s cloth is my favorite type of foundation fabric for punch needle, and it’s what I recommend to beginners.

 Monk’s cloth is a type of woven fabric made of 100% cotton.
 It’s sturdy, yet flexible.

 But here’s the tricky part!
 Most craft stores carry a type of monk’s cloth with a much larger weave, usually 7-count.
-If you are in Joann Fabrics, Michaels, or even on Amazon — you’re probably looking at this more loosely-woven Monk’s cloth.
 This type of monk’s cloth has a very open weave, which means your yarn won’t be held as tightly and may slip out.
+If you are in Joann Fabrics or Michaels — you’re probably looking at this more loosely-woven Monk’s cloth.

-SO!
-I recommend ordering your fabric from a shop that specifically mentions the count.
-The description should say something like 12 count, 12 holes per inch, or 24 threads per inch.
-I’ve found the right type of Monk’s cloth at Dorr Mill and amyoxford.com.
+So, I definitely recommend ordering your fabric from a shop that specifically mentions the thread count.
+The description should say something like 12-count, 12 holes per inch, or 24 threads per inch.
+I’ve found the right type of Monk’s cloth at Dorr Mill, amyoxford.com, and on Etsy.

-(If you are doing the type of fine punch needle embroidery with embroidery floss, you’ll want a type of fabric called Weaver’s cloth — which is totally different.)
+Note: If you are doing the type of fine punch needle embroidery with embroidery floss, you’ll want a type of fabric called Weaver’s cloth — which is totally different.

 The Best Yarns for Punch Needle

-That said, you can experiment with any type of yarn that will flow easily through the shaft of your punch needle.
+Through wool yarn may be the most traditional choice, you can certainly use other types of yarn in your punch needle projects.
+You can experiment with any type of yarn that will flow easily through the shaft of your punch needle.

 If you have a worsted weight yarn that you want to use in a Regular size needle, try using two strands of yarn held together.
 I’ve even used tripled sock weight yarn!
 Feel free to experiment.